• Skip to primary navigation

 You can also use a coupe glass as I did.
 You can also pre-chill the champagne flute or coupe glass to make sure the cocktail stays nice and cold.

-Before you start mixing up your Empress gin French 75, you’ll want to make your lemon twist garnish and squeeze your lemon juice.
+Before you start mixing up your Empress French 75, you’ll want to make your lemon twist garnish and squeeze your lemon juice.

 If the twist is too thick, cut it into a thinner strip.
 You can twist the lemon rind around your finger in order to create a small bouncy coil for the rim of your glass.